 The key Strategies of Newcastle City Council's Workforce Management Plan are:

-- Investing in the capabilities of our people
+- Invest in the capabilities of our people

 Asset Management Strategy